emrz16/pruebas-automatizadas-equipo-20/README.md

 1. Create a new post and modify the date, display a message if the date is greater than  today
 2. Create a new post and modify the time, put the old time than today, and publish correctly
+3. When creating a new post with a wrong date format, it won't be successful
+4. Create a new post with a right date format